-The following procedures shows how to fill the water tank using a swiming pool, pond, lake, river ect. as a water source.
+The following procedure shows how to fill the water tank using a swimming pool, pond, lake, river, etc. as a water source.
 Reference Figure 19.

 - 1. Remove the dust cap from the desired CAM and groove male QD port from the upper manifold. - 2.
 Connect suction hose between desired port (1.5" or 2.0") and water source. - 3.
 Place spray bar and manifold control handles in the suction position as referenced in Table 5. - 4.
-Fill the water tank to the desired level. - 5.
-To stop water flow place manifold control handle in OFF position (vertical).
+Fill the water tank to the desired level.